Brantford: Economy

-The electric telephone was invented here, leading to the establishment of Canada's first telephone factory here in the 1870s.
-Brantford developed as an important Canadian industrial centre for the first half of the 20th century, and it was once the third-ranked Canadian city in terms of cash-value of manufactured goods exported.
+The electric telephone was invented here leading to the establishment of Canada's first telephone factory here in the 1870s.
+Brantford developed as an important Canadian industrial centre for the first half of the 20th century, and it was once the third-ranked Canadian city in terms of the cash value of manufactured goods exported.

 The city developed at the deepest navigable point of the Grand River.
 Because of existing networks, it became a railroad hub of Southern Ontario.
-The combination of water and rail helped Brantford develop from a farming community into an industrial city with many blue-collar jobs, based on the agriculture implement industry.
+The combination of water and rail helped Brantford develop from a farming community into an industrial city with many blue-collar jobs based on the agriculture implementation industry.
 Major companies included S.C.
 Johnson Wax, Massey-Harris, Verity Plow, and the Cockshutt Plow Company.
 This industry, more than any other, provided the well-paying and steady employment that allowed Brantford to sustain economic growth through most of the 20th century.

-By the 1980s and 1990s, the economy of Brantford was in steady decline due to changes in heavy industry and its restructuring.
+By the 1980s and 1990s, Brantford's economy was in steady decline due to changes in heavy industry and its restructuring.
 Numerous companies suffered bankruptcies, such as White Farm Equipment, Massey Ferguson (and its successor, Massey Combines Corporation), Koering-Waterous, Harding Carpets, and other manufacturers.
-The bankruptcies and closures of the businesses left thousands of people unemployed and created one of the most economically depressed areas in the country, and had a particular impact on the once vibrant downtown.
+The bankruptcies and closures of the businesses left thousands of people unemployed.
+As a consequence, it became one of the most economically depressed areas in the country, leaving a negative impact on the once-vibrant downtown.

 An economic revival was prompted by the completion of the Brantford-to-Ancaster section of Highway 403 in 1997, bringing companies easy access to Hamilton and Toronto and completing a direct route from Detroit to Buffalo.
 In 2004 Procter & Gamble and Ferrero SpA chose to locate in the city.
-Though Wescast Industries, Inc. recently closed their local foundry, their corporate headquarters will remain in Brantford.
+Though Wescast Industries, Inc. recently closed its local foundry, its corporate headquarters will remain in Brantford.
 SC Johnson Canada has their headquarters and a manufacturing plant in Brantford, connected to the Canadian National network.
 Other companies that have their headquarters here include Gunther Mele and GreenMantra Technologies.
 On February 16, 2005, Brant, including Brantford, was added to the Greater Golden Horseshoe along with Haldimand and Northumberland counties.
+In 2017, Japanese manufacturer Mitsui High-tec opened a factory to produce motor cores for electric and hybrid vehicles in Brantford.

 In February 2019, Brantford's unemployment rate stood at 4.6% – lower than Ontario's rate of 5.6%.

 Climate

-Brantford has a humid continental climate (Dfb) with warm to hot summers and cold, moderately snowy winters, though not severe by Canadian standards.
+Brantford has a humid continental climate (Dfb) with Summer Day Highs around 30 °C and Winter nights can fall to -20 °C, Snow usually falls from October–April.